StratosDns/F1_PROJECT/README.md

 ├── output/                 # Exported CSVs and Tableau sheets ├── F1_2page_abstract.pdf   # Extended abstract describing the methodology
-├── queries/                # Directory storing the hybrid queries that performed the interoperation between the 2 systems ├── f1/                     # Local Pythin venv that was added informatively in the repo ├── requirements.txt        # Python dependencies
+├── queries/                # Directory storing the hybrid queries that performed the interoperation between the 2 systems ├── f1_fonts/               # Fonts used for the presentation ├── requirements.txt        # Python dependencies
 └── README.md               # This file
 ```